-Following Hague (2000) the drums of salt sounded again in the Beijing International Conference Centre where the 9th International Symposium on Salt was held last September.
+Following Hague (2000) the drums of salt sounded in the Beijing International Conference Centre where the 9th International Symposium on Salt was held last September.
 It was the ninth in a series of symposia since 1962 when the first meeting held in Cleveland, USA.

 Congratulations to China National Salt Industry Corporation and the China Salt Association and, in particular to Messers Mao Qingguo, Du Maohua, Dong Zhihua, and Lin Jiahua and to coordinator Linda Liang for their leadership, talent and hard work to make the event successful.